SmileLulz/smilelulz.github.io/README.md

 🎮 I create:
 - Pixel-art or low-asset games with clean mechanics
-- Single-player experiences — multiplayer may come later!
+- Singleplayer experiences - multiplayer may come later

 ---